tgstation/tgstation-server/.github/CONTRIBUTING.md

 You should now have MY/MS migration files generated in `/src/Tgstation.Server.Host/Models/Migrations

+### Important Note About the \[Required\] Attribute.

+We use this attribute to ensure EFCore generated tables are not nullable for specific properties.
+They are valid to be null in API communication.
+Do not use this attribute expecting the model validator to prevent null data in API request.

 ## Code Versioning

 Any backwards compatible fixes made should be committed to the `master` branch if possible.
 These will be automatically merged into the `dev` branch.